 Softweb is my favorite paper backed fusible web.
 Soft web is used for applique projects like my Limone Block.
 I love Softweb because it's clear, it's thin and keeps your project nice and soft (not bulky) so it's great for quilts.

-How I use it: I fuse it to all my appliqued fabrics, that's whether I am doing machine applique or machine embroidery applique.
+How I use it: I fuse it to the wrong side of all my appliqued fabrics, that's whether I am doing machine applique or machine embroidery applique.

 OESD's Fusible Fleece is my favorite fusible fleece on the market.
 Like all OESD Stabilizers Fusible Fleece comes on a roll and can be bought in 10", 15" or 20" rolls.
 I love OESD's Fusible Fleece so much because of how easily it fuses to fabrics and because I like that it's lightweight.